• Skip to main content

 Chicken burger about to be topped with bun on a marble countertop.

 Now eat it.
 You're done.
-You made a diner style chicken burger - with less fat, salt and weird ingredients.
+You made a diner style chicken burger - with less fat, salt and unnecessary ingredients.

 Looking down on golden, crispy chicken burgers being assembled on a rustic wood cutting board.